 To be honest, the opinions about oatmeal vary.

-I’ve decided to pull up the sleeves and surveyed a dozen of experienced gyms goers from the popular health club to find out what is their take on oatmeal.
+I’ve decided to pull up my sleeves and survey a dozen of experienced gyms goers from the popular health club to find out what is their take on oatmeal.

 After surveying dozen of people about “would you eat oatmeal every day?”, Here’s the most common answers.